-In 2010, the United States will continue to engage China bilaterally through appropriate avenues, such as the U.S.-China Best Practices Exchange on Architecture, Construction and Engineering, in an attempt to achieve improved market access for U.S. companies.
-The United States will also supplement these efforts with engagement of China at the annual transitional review before the Council for Trade in Services.
+In 2011, the United States will continue to engage China bilaterally through appropriate avenues in an attempt to achieve improved market access for U.S. firms.
+The United States will also press China for changes at the final transitional review before the Council for Trade in Services.